Chapter 16: Strange Rains

-“Mind your hat does not blow off, Ellete,” Kendra smiled, glancing over her shoulder.
+“Mind your hat doesn’t blow off, Ellete,” Kendra smiled, glancing over her shoulder.

-“Yes, I will, Ma, but what is making that awful smell?”
+“Yes, Ma, but what’s making that awful smell?”

-“We are on the Dead Marshes Road,” Bordan explained.
-“See that big fortress in the Estuary?
-It’s called Milverburg.
+“We’re on the Dead Marshes Road, Ellete,” Bordan explained.
+“See that big fortress and those harbours in the Estuary?
+That’s Milverburg.
 You can just about see it through the haze.”